atoff/vatsim-stand-status/README.md

 ## About

 #### Description
-vatsim-stand-status is a fairly lightweight library to allow correlation of aircraft on the VATSIM network with known aircraft stand coordinates.
+vatsim-stand-status is a fairly lightweight library to allow correlation of aircraft on the VATSIM network with known airport stand coordinates.

 Data is retrieved from the offical VATSIM network data sources through the use of [Skymeyer's Vatsimphp](https://github.com/skymeyer/Vatsimphp) libaray.